sirwart/ripsecrets/README.md

 secrets --install-pre-commit
 ```

+## Installation

+You can download a prebuilt binary for the latest release from the [releases](https://github.com/sirwart/secrets/releases) page.

 ## Ignoring secrets

 `secrets` will respect your .gitignore files by default, but there might still be files you want to exclude from being scanned for secrets.
 To do that you can create a .secretsignore file, which supports similar syntax to a .gitignore file for ignoring files.
 In addition to excluding files, it also it also supports a `[secrets]` section that allows ignoring individual secrets.